Genomon-Project/paplot-doc/data_common.rst

   {key1/key2*100}%

-  # Example of display
+  # will be displayed as (no rounding)
   3.33333333333333%

-If you want to specify the number of digits to display, write ``: .2`` after the calculation formula.
+If you want to round decimals, then add, e.g. ``: .2`` to leave two numbers after the decimal point to the value of the keyword.

 ::

   {key1/key2*100:.2}%

-  # Example of display
+  # will be displayed as (with rounding)
   3.33%

 .. |new| image:: image/tab_001.gif